 The currency markets operate 24/7.
 That’s a lot more than any of us can remain sitting at our computer screens, obsessively monitoring each price tick up and down for all our currency positions and everything we want to be in.

 That’s where pending orders come in.
-Using pending orders, you can give your broker instructions on when to buy or sell even when you can’t be at the computer yourself.
+Using pending orders, you can give your broker instructions on when to buy or sell even when you can’t be on the computer yourself.
 You can use these pending orders to protect yourself by automatically exiting your position during a downswing that happens even when you aren’t looking.
 You can also use them to set yourself up to profit if the price reaches an advantageous level for buying when you are away from your keyboard.

 There are two basic types of market orders: “Buy” and “Sell.”